ifurusato/kros-core/README.rst

 It will be distributed via `PyPy <https://pypi.org/>`_ so that its components can be easily installed from the command line.

+The basic function is for sensors to act as "Publishers" in a "Publish-Subscribe" model, firing event-laden messages onto an asynchronous message bus.
+Subscribers to the bus can filter which event types they are interested in.
+The flow of messages are thus filtered through the Subscribers, who pass on to an Arbitrator messages they have consumed.
+Once all Subscribers have acknowledged a message it is passed to a Garbage Collector (a specialised Subscriber).

+Each event type has a fixed priority.
+The Arbitrator receives this flow of events and passes along to a Controller the highest priority event for a given clock cycle (typically 50ms/20Hz).
+The Controller takes the highest priority event and for that clock cycle initiates any Behaviours registered for that event type.

+For example, a Subscriber that filters on bumper events receives a message whose event type is Event.BUMPER_PORT (the left/port side bumper has been triggered).
+This Subscriber passes the Payload of its Message to the Arbitrator.
+Since a bumper press is a relatively high priority event it's likely that it will be the highest priority and is therefore passed on to the Controller.
+If an avoidance Behaviour &mdash; let's call it AVOID_PORT &mdash; has been registered with the Controller, it is called and the robot will begin whatever the AvoidPort behaviour entails, perhaps stopping, backing up while turning clockwise, then proceeding forward again on a new trajectory.

 Features
 ********